datatoolsrc2023/nlrb_data/tasks/04_pages/README.md

 - To start the task: `cd` into this directory, and run `make`.
 - If you need to stop scraping: `^C` to Keyboard Interrupt.
 It may take a few seconds for all threads to terminate and exit out gracefully.
 You'll get a prompt on how many cases remain to scrape.
-- To restart the task after a keyboard interrupt or due to a connection error that stalls it out: run `make` again.
+- To **restart** the task after a keyboard interrupt or due to a connection error that stalls it out: run `make task post`.

 ## Notes
 The scraper runs parallel threads.
 It defaults to 5 workers.
 To tune this, change the `max_workers` variable near the top of `task.py` in this directory.